The Complete Guide

 Both MediShield Life and Integrated Shield Plan, will help to cover part of the MASSIVE hospitalization bills.

-And after discharge, CareShield Life will kick in to provide monthly allowance to support the patient.
+And after discharge, CareShield Life will kick in to provide monthly allowance to support the patients who need long-term care.

 There’s no conflict in coverage between the two schemes.